Vehicular Access [Dropped Kerb] and hard surfacing

 - a Block Plan (usually at a scale of 1:500), or a drawing clearly showing the location of the proposed drop kerb and any associated works on it; and

-- The relevant fee (£172 for full planning or £86 for a Certificate of Lawfulness)
+- The relevant fee of £206 for full (Householder) planning or £103 for a Certificate of Lawfulness, assuming the dropped kerb relates to a domestic dwelling.

 The plans with either need a scale bar included, or the dimensions must be clearly show in metres.
-An example of plans that would be acceptable is in the right hand panel of this webpage.
+An example of plans that would be acceptable is at the bottom of this webpage.

 Choosing the correct application type depends on several factors such as whether the road is a Trunk road or a Classified road and whether the vehicular access is being created in isolation or along with other works.